MicrosoftDocs/bot-docs/styleguide/ref-guide/local-python-builds.md

 1. You will be asked some questions.
 Answer as follows:

     1. Root path accept the current directory: Accept default (simply enter).
-    1. Separate source and build directories (y/n) [n]: Accept default (simply enter).
+    1. Separate source and build directories (y/n) [n]: y.
-    Accept the default hyphen prefix for the other directories to be created (simply enter).
+    1. Accept the default hyphen prefix for the other directories to be created (simply enter).

-	1. Project name: botbuilder-python
+	1. Project name: `API Reference` or whatever name you decide.
 	1. Author name(s): your alias
 	1. Project version: 1.0
 	1. Project release: 1.0.0
 	1. For all the requested values accept the defaults by just clicking enter.

-    After done entering the above values the following directory structure is created:
+    After done entering the above values the following directory structure is created in the source folder.

     ![sphinx dir structure](../media/sphinx-dir-structure.PNG)